 Odds & Ends

 After being kept off the scoresheet on the opening night of the 1981-82 season, Kings’ forward Dave Taylor picked up at least one point in the next 20 games.
-He extended his team-record 21-game point streak, on Nov.
+He extended his team-record 21-game point streak on Nov.
 25, 1981, with three assists in the 11-4 loss to the Oilers mentioned earlier.
-His streak came to an end the following night in a 7-1 loss to the Calgary Flames.
+His streak ended the following night in a 7-1 loss to the Calgary Flames.

-Mark Messier made his return to Madison Square Garden, on Nov.
+Mark Messier returned to Madison Square Garden on Nov.
 25, 1997, since signing with the Canucks the previous July.
 The tough veteran was brought to tears on the bench during a touching video tribute.
 He later scored a breakaway goal and was named the First Star of the night in Vancouver’s 4-2 win over the Rangers.